HaikuTeam/docs/embedding-and-using-haiku/publishing-and-embedding.md

 The Share Page is your entry point for sharing Haiku.
 You can see and interact with your Haiku, share the link and explore embed options.

-#### How to Use
+#### HOW TO USE

-Key on the Share Page is the "Get the Code" button on the bottom-right.
+The key to the Share Page is the "Get the Code" button on the bottom-right.
 If you click that button, the bottom panel expands and explains exactly how to use your Haiku in a number of different codebases, including vanilla HTML (embed,) vanilla JS, React, Vue, and more.

 ![](/assets/share-page-get-the-code.png)

-#### Embed in any webpage or web app
+#### EMBED IN ANY WEBPAGE OR WEB APP

 **HTML Embed**